-The following City services shall be made accessible to all City of Philadelphia residents regardless of personal or private attributes, without negative consequences to their personal lives.
+All City officers and employees should be reminded that no person shall be denied any City services or benefits by reason of his or her immigration status.
+The following City services shall be made accessible to all City of Trenton residents regardless of personal or private attributes, without negative consequences to their personal lives.
 This list should not be considered all inclusive, but a representation of the types of City services that should be made readily available.

-- Police, Fire and EMS services
+- Police and Fire services

-- Medical services, such as general medical care at Community
+- General medical services at the out-patient primary care clinics

-Health Centers, Emergency Medical Assistance for care and

-services necessary for the treatment of emergency medical

-conditions, including labor and delivery
+- Emergency medical assistance for care necessary in emergent situations including labor and delivery

 - Mental health services such as crisis intervention and services offered at Base Service Units

 - Public health services for immunization and for the testing and treatment of symptoms of communicable disease

-- · Nutrition programs such as school lunch and breakfast programs
+- Nutrition programs such as school lunch and breakfast programs

-- "WIC" a program providing food and nutrition information to pregnant women and children age 4 and under
+- "WIC" services (through the "Women, Infants, and Children program, which provides food and nutrition information to pregnant women and children age 4 and under)

 - Children's protective services

 - Programs for children with special needs

 - Programs for the disabled

-- Services of Licenses and Inspections inspectors with regard to nonconforming landlords
+- Services of Licenses and Inspections inspectors with regard to non-conforming landlords

 - Services involving real estate tax payments or water/sewer bills

 - Labor and employment enforcement

-- Access to information on financial sid/community development programs
+- Access to information on financial aid/community development programs

 - Access to the courts

 - Access to the schools

 - Transportation services

 - Shelter services

 - Emergency disaster relief